Skip to content

 MiSight is FDA-approved, clinically proven and safe, as well as child-friendly.
 Its ease of use makes it a viable option for reducing the symptoms and progression of your child’s myopia.

 Not at all.
-MiSight 1 day soft contact lenses offer a promising solution to reducing myopia changes and maintaining a mild/manageable prescription.
+MiSight 1-day soft contact lenses offer a promising solution to reducing myopia changes and maintaining a mild/manageable prescription.
 These lenses, FDA-approved for children aged 8-12, have been clinically proven to slow myopia progression, with a 59% reduction over 3 years and minimal progression over 6 years.

 These treatment options can be discussed and diagnosed during a regular eye exam appointment.
 If you start noticing issues between appointments, call us today to arrange one and prevent your child’s symptoms of myopia from developing further.